Raph-09/BUSINESS-INTELLIGENCE-ANALYST-ASSESSMENT-PROJECT/README.md

 # [Link to PowerBI file](https://github.com/Raph-09/Assessment/blob/main/Assessment%20Report1.pbix)

 ## How to download
-1) Cick on the link above and you will de directed to my github
+1) Cick on the link above and you will be directed to my github

 2) Click on download